Syphon/Jitter/README.md

 2. You need to ensure that your syphon object (both client and server) are set to use this context.

+Changes since Public Beta 2
+- Fix for crash when excluding servername attribute
+- Fix for visible 0 contexts on init not working
+- Various small fixes to codebase

 Changes since Public Beta 1
 - Fixes and improvements to the underlying Syphon framework.

 Credits
+====

 Syphon for Jitter - Tom Butterworth (bangnoise) and Anton Marini (vade)